The MandelZoom project II: the impact of stellar feedback on black hole accretion through an $\alpha$-disc in dwarf galaxies with a resolved interstellar medium: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Antti Rantala and Thorsten Naab for their valuable discussions and insightful feedback on this manuscript.
+\ej{We thank an anonymous referee for the valuable suggestions that have helped to improve our paper.} We also would like to thank Antti Rantala and Thorsten Naab for their valuable discussions and insightful feedback on this manuscript.
 E.S. and D.S. acknowledge support from the Science and Technology Facilities Council (STFC) under grant ST/W000997/1.
 M.A.B. is supported by a UKRI Stephen Hawking Fellowship (EP/X04257X/1).
 S.K. acknowledges support from an 1851 Research Fellowship awarded by the Royal Commission for the Exhibition of 1851, as well as a Junior Research Fellowship at St Catharine's College, Cambridge.
 This work was enabled by the University of Cambridge Research Computing Service (www.csd3.cam.ac.uk), funded by Dell EMC and Intel using Tier2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/P020259/1), together with DiRAC funding from the STFC (www.dirac.ac.uk).
 We also made use of the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility.
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University, and STFC operations grant ST/R000832/1.
 DiRAC forms part of the National e-Infrastructure.